Patrahari8/Life_Skill_Repo/REST.md

 For apps that need to do CRUD operations (create, read, update, and delete), a RESTful approach is preferable.
 A content management system (CMS) is an excellent illustration, as it creates and updates things using the common HTTP methods `POST`, `GET`, `PUT`, and `DELETE`.
 REST is also an excellent fit for high-demand applications where specific queries are made often because of its capacity to cache results.
 Last but not least, REST is widely used, and businesses that employ a RESTful architecture for public APIs can serve a greater spectrum of developers that are familiar with REST.

 However, because SOAP-based approaches feature built-in security safeguards, they may be advantageous for systems subject to stringent API security standards and requirements.
-As an example, it supports strongly-typed contracts and WS-Security.
+As an example, it supports strongly typed contracts and WS-Security.

 ## Advantages of REST